kora-projects/kora-docs/mkdocs/blog/en/http-request-throught-kora.md

 ---

-## Blocking a Virtual Thread Is Not Blocking Its Carrier
+## Blocking a Virtual Thread Is Not Blocking Its Carrier { #blocking-virtual-thread }

 This distinction deserves to be stated precisely because "blocking" became almost synonymous with "bad" during the reactive era.